acSpinoza/ekogito/wp-content/plugins/page-builder-sandwich/readme.txt

 = Okay..
 What's Unique? =

 Most of the time, page builders make you go through a lot of popups just to edit a simple thing.
 For example, if you want to edit a heading, you'll have to open up a popup, type in a text field, then save and close the popup.
 With Page Builder Sandwich, it's super easy, just click on your content and start typing.
-It's so much faster and intuitive.
+It's so much faster and feels more natural.

 = Global Shortcode Mapping =